magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-4.md

 <!--- AC-1148-->

 *  Multi-select attributes with many options (over 150) can now be assigned to new products.
-Previously, attribute options were saved in the `catalog_produdct_entity_varchar` table, and not all options were present when you reopened the product in the Admin.
+Previously, attribute options were saved in the `catalog_product_entity_varchar` table, and not all options were present when you reopened the product in the Admin.
 [GitHub-33486](https://github.com/magento/magento2/issues/33486)

 ### Catalog rule